IRS Press Releases in Google: Limits and Options | The Discoverability Company

 Professional profiles and associations.
 Industry directories, professional association profiles, and platform bios on relevant third-party sites all contribute to a first-page presence for your name.
 Each one is an additional result Google might show instead of the IRS press release.

 For business owners dealing with IRS press releases, there is an additional layer.
 Your personal name and your business name may both be affected, and the two often appear together in searches.
-We build content strategies that address both the personal name search and the business name search, ensuring that clients, vendors, and partners who search either find something other than an IRS press release at the top of results.
+We build content strategies that address both the personal name search and the business name search, so that clients, vendors, and partners who search either find something other than an IRS press release at the top of results.

 Business owners who have rebuilt and are running successful operations have strong content opportunities.
 A company website that tells the story of your current business, team profiles, client testimonials, business press coverage, and industry content all contribute to a positive presence that competes effectively with older government content.